Climate security: Israel and Jordan's water-for-energy swap | DW | 19.01.2022

 A solar power farm in an Israeli settlement in the Jordan Valley in the Israeli-occupied West Bank.
 Soon Jordan might be providing Israel with more much-needed clean solar energy.

 In an act of climate barter, Jordan is gearing up to provide solar energy to Israel in exchange for desalinated water.
-The trade-off forms the basis of a climate cooperation deal between the two countries that signed a peace treaty in 1994.
+The trade-off forms the basis of a climate cooperation deal between the two countries, which signed a peace treaty in 1994.

 According to media reports published around the time the declaration of intent was signed, a United Arab Emirates-based company would build a solar farm in Jordan, including the transmission lines that would connect it to Israel — possibly by 2026.
 Israel, meanwhile, already operates five desalination plants along its Mediterranean Coast and has two more in the planning stage.